chrisgurney/things2md/README.md

 # References

 - [things.sh](https://github.com/AlexanderWillner/things.sh) - I found this shell script late in the development of `things2md`, but it looks like another good interpretation of how to query the Things database.
-- [obsidian-things-logbook](https://github.com/liamcain/obsidian-things-logbook) - Obisidian plugin that periodically syncs the Things logook with Obsidian.
+- [obsidian-things-logbook](https://github.com/liamcain/obsidian-things-logbook) - This is an [Obsidian](https://obsidian.md/) plugin that periodically syncs the Things logook with your Obsidian vault.
 This wasn't the behavior I was looking for, hence why I developed `things2md`.

 # Future Ideas

-- I have attempted to get just the tasks that are in today's list, but I haven't figured out how to do that yet.
+- I have attempted to get just the tasks that are in today's list, but I haven't figured out how to do that quite yet.
 My current workflow (or workaround, depending on your needs) is to tag tasks to be fetched using the `--tag` argument.